 Paintings such as Untitled (1966), (illustrated above) and Lady Enjoying the Sun (On the Beach) (1966) (illustrated right), both of which feature in the exhibition, are typical of her work, they reflect the influence of cubist and fauvist vocabularies that were central to Berenice’s practice, in contrast to the then-prevailing Pop Art aesthetic.

-Of her first solo show at the Drian Galleries in London in 1968, the critic Marina Vaizey in Arts Review praised Berenice’s drawings based on Greek myths as ‘neo-classical in technique and vaguely reminiscent of the famous period of Picasso, arguing ‘a tough self-training’ and as being ‘coherent and elegant exercises.’
+Of her first solo show at the Drian Galleries in London in 1968 the critic Marina Vaizey in Arts Review praised Berenice’s drawings based on Greek myths as ‘neo-classical in technique and vaguely reminiscent of the famous period of Picasso.’
+She argued that these had been ‘a tough self-training’ with ‘coherent and elegant exercises.’

 As her style developed, Berenice abandoned figurative representation for total abstraction, in which geometric or freely composed forms created rhythmic and harmonious compositions.
 The multifaceted experiments of this nature have been described as depicting her own ‘floating cosmos’.
 As is witnessed in another featured painting, Untitled (1983), (illustrated left) the vortex-like compositions of these later works generate a dynamic structural frame that expresses joy, exhilaration and the artist’s extraordinary freedom of spirit.